claudioDema99/ARP-Assignment2/README.md

 ## Description of the programs
 The project consists in the implementation of the simulated vision system through shared memory, according to the requirements specified in the PDF file of the assignment.

-The two processes involved in the simulation of the vision system, implemented as simple *ncurses windows*, are called **processA** and **processB** and they communicate each others with an inter-process communication pipeline, that is the shared memory.
+The two processes involved in the simulation of the vision system, implemented as simple *ncurses windows*, are called **processA** and **processB** and they communicate each others with an inter-process communication pipeline, that is the shared memory (SHM).
+The user can control the *marker* in the **processA** window using the keyboard arrow, and in the **processB** window are printed the trajectory of the movement.
+There is also a *print button*: when the user click on it with the mouse, the program prints a .png image of the current position of the marker, and put this image into the *out* folder.

 There is also a **master** process already prepared for you, responsible of spawning the entire simulation.

 ## How to compile and run it
 I added two file .sh in order to simplify compiling and running all the processes.
 To compile it: execute ```compile.sh```;
 To run it: execute ```run.sh```.
 To correctly run the programs, you also need to install the *libbitmap* library (see the following paragraph).

 ## *libbitmap* installation and usage